VANET-IstanbulSybil-Attack-Dataset/dataset-src/README.md

-# Important Notice Regarding Data and Code Availability
+## Important Notice Regarding Data and Code Availability

-Access to the data and code in **the target repository** (see below) is currently **restricted by the owner**.
+Access to the data and code in **the target repository** (see below) is **permanently restricted by the owner**.

-This action is necessary pending the resolution of a formal inquiry regarding **authorship and intellectual property rights**.
-The matter is being addressed through official institutional channels.
+This action was taken to protect **intellectual property rights** following the unauthorized publication of the associated article.
+The resources will not be made available for this publication.

-Thank you for your understanding.
+Contrary to claims made in any external publication linking here, these resources **are not available** and will not be provided.

 ---